cloudflare/pint/docs/checks/promql/range_query.md

 }
 ```

+You can also disable it for all rules inside given file by adding
+a comment anywhere in that file.
+Example:

+`# pint file/disable promql/range_query`

-Or you can disable it per rule by adding a comment to it:
+Or you can disable it per rule by adding a comment to it.
+Example:

 `# pint disable promql/range_query`